Lopatushka/blast_python/README.md

 **Plate-YYYY-ММ-DD_type_name_primer-orientation_extra_information.ab1**

 1. YYYY-ММ-DD - date of Sanger sequencing
-2. type - type of sample: C - culture, P - plasmid etc.
+2. type - type of sample: C - culture, P - plasmid, CS - culture specificity, F - fecal sample, A - amplicon
-3. name - name of sample: 122, 156-1000bp,  etc.
+3. name - name of sample: 122, 156-1000bp,  350-Strepto, 300-Coll, etc.
 4. primer - name of primer: R.gnavus, 16S155, etc.
 5. orientation - orientation of primer: F, R
 6. extra_information - doesn't include in the processing of .ab1 filenames

-For details see test directory.
+For details see *test* directory.

 ### Consensus finding
-Consensus is built using custom defined function.
+The programm is searching for all files in the directory (--directory) with the identical **name** and trying to build consensus using custom defined function.
-If the number of 'N' in consensus file exceeds consensus_quality threshold (--consensus_quality) (default = 15%), consensus is qualified is bad.
+If the number of 'N' or degenerate nucleotides in consensus file exceeds consensus_quality threshold (--consensus_quality) (default = 10%), consensus is qualified is bad.
 In this case, blastn search will be performed for F and R reads independently.
-After consensus building the program generate report.csv file with information about each read, its trimming consensus status.
+After consensus building, the program generate **report.csv** file with information about each read, its trimming and consensus status.

 ### Blastn search
 Blastn search is performed against locally installed blast database.
-You need to specify the path to this database (--database)
+You need to specify the path to this database (--database).
-To speed up analysis on server you also need to specify --nthreads argument (defult is 4).
+To speed up analysis on server you also need to specify --nthreads argument (default is 4).
-Resalts are stored in ./blastn.csv table.
+Resalts are stored in **blastn.csv** table.
 Results are sorted by pident and filtered subsequently by query coverage (--qcovus, default = 80%) and percent of identity (--pident, default = 95%).
 If there is no hits after filtration, the program shows first five hits.

-For details see blastn manual.
+For details see *blastn manual*.

 ## Usage
 To use the package launch the program from the commande line.